BasGame1/Pixelify-Next/README.md

 ## Contribute to project
 - Reporting bugs with logs
 - Feature Requests
-- Supporting other persons on issues or telegram group
+- Supporting other persons on issues or telegram (t.me/@basgame1)
 - Creating pull request to enable new feature or code improvements

-## Thanks to the following project contributors
-- <a href="https://github.com/HiFiiDev">@HifiiDev, </a> <a href="https://github.com/theritikchoure">@theritikchoure,</a> <a href="https://github.com/ChrisvanChip">@ChrisvanChip</a> <a href="https://github.com/Anant-Strong">and @anant-strong</a>
- for Pull Requests that got merged
-- Johannes Drechsler, David Cash, Hendrik Roggenbuck, Ravijot Dhadial, Skyler Coles for Donation
-- Pixelify Support Group Members for testing beta versions

 ## ⭐ Credits
 - Google for creating these awesome features